magbenji/summary/index.md

 * 6 (South eastern) 300, 26
 * 7 (Eastern) 400, 52

 # Results
 The number of reported Covid-19 cases by each US state have been increasing at an exponential rate.
 We anticpate that the number of Covid-19 cases in Idaho will follow this exponential rate seen in the other states in the short term.

-In the figure below the number of cases reported by each US state, since the first day with cases reported, is shown.
+The below figure shows the number of cases reported by each US state, since the first day with cases reported.
-The number of Covid-19 cases data for Idaho is shown in red.
-The predicted number of cases for Idaho for the next two weeks, if the spread continues at the same rate, is shown in blue.
+The number of Covid-19 cases data for Idaho is shown in red, and the predicted number of cases for Idaho for the next two weeks (if the spread continues at the same rate) is shown in blue.

 <img width="600" src="./fig/US_Idaho_predicted.PNG">

-The SEIR models suggest that the peak number of infections will be [date range], depending on the measures taken to control Covid-19.
+The SEIR models suggest that if no mitigation is done, the the peak number of infections will be [date range].

-Assumptions of models:
+*image*

+Depending on the measures taken to control Covid-19.
+*image*

 If no mitigation, = bad, overwhelm ventilators.
 Earlier start social distancing = less bad